-This protocol will be posted on publicly available registers (i.e., EU PAS) prior to the start of data collection.
+This protocol will be posted on publicly available registers (ie, Heads of Medicines Agencies [HMA]-European Medicines Agency [EMA] Catalogues of Real-world Data [RWD] studies) prior to the start of data collection.
 The final study results will be made publicly available and may be submitted for publication in a peer reviewed medical journal.

-In the event of any prohibition or restriction imposed (e.g., clinical hold) by an applicable competent authority in any area of the world, or if the party responsible for collecting data from the participant is aware of any new information which might influence the evaluation of the benefits and risks of a Pfizer product, Pfizer should be informed immediately.
+In the event of any prohibition or restriction imposed (eg, clinical hold) by an applicable competent authority in any area of the world, or if the party responsible for collecting data from the participant is aware of any new information which might influence the evaluation of the benefits and risks of a Pfizer product, Pfizer should be informed immediately.